 Our Silent Movies are Not-So-Silent

-As both a part of the regular Winter Season Kairos Musical Soirees, and the Annual Summer Season Malibu Coast Music Festival, classic feature length silent films and rare silent film shorts are screened regularly, always with world-class performances of original music live to the film.
+As a part of the Malibu Coast Musical Soirées, and our Annual Summer Season Malibu Coast Music Festival, classic feature length silent films and rare silent film shorts are screened regularly, always with world-class performances of original music live to the film.

 Guests will recognize musical programs dedicated to these silent film screenings under the MAHMA in-house title of:

 "A Night at the Not-So-Silent Movies."
-Be sure to further peruse all Kairos Musical Soiree chamber music scheduling, as well as the Malibu Coast Chamber Orchestra concert scheduling, as many rare vintage silent short films are paired in concert with other genres of musical programming, sure to provide concertgoers with: Not Just Concerts, EXPERIENCES!
+Be sure to further peruse all Malibu Coast Musical Soirées chamber music scheduling, as well as the Malibu Coast Chamber Orchestra concert scheduling, as many rare vintage silent short films are paired in concert with other genres of musical programming, sure to provide concertgoers with: Not Just Concerts, EXPERIENCES!

 Library of Silent Films Scored by Maria Newman